MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-local-ui.md

 1. In the Azure portal, go to the resource group for bootstrapping.

 1. On the resource group used to bootstrap, you should see your Arc-enabled servers.
-In this example, you see two servers.
+In this example, you see a single server.

    :::image type="content" source="media/deployment-arc-register-local-ui/setup-arc-enabled-servers.png" alt-text="Screenshot that shows the Azure Stack HCI Azure Arc agent Arc-enabled servers in Azure portal." lightbox="media/deployment-arc-register-local-ui/setup-arc-enabled-servers.png":::

-1. Select and drill down into a server.
+1. Select and drill down into the server.
 Go to **Settings** > **Extension**.
 Make sure that all the mandatory extensions are installed successfully.

    :::image type="content" source="media/deployment-arc-register-local-ui/arc-agent-extensions-installed-successfully.png" alt-text="Screenshot that shows the Azure Stack HCI Azure Arc agent extensions installed successfully." lightbox="media/deployment-arc-register-local-ui/arc-agent-extensions-installed-successfully.png":::